lovetoys/lovetoys/README.md

 For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.

+The third way is to use Luarocks.
+Execute `luarocks install lovetoys` and require it with `require "lovetoys/lovetoys"`.

 ### Debugging

 If you want debug messages, set the global variable `lovetoyDebug = true` after adding lovetoys.
 This will enable more detailed logging.